 The Veteran’s Administration offers an expansive array of benefits to veterans.
 They even offer benefits once the veteran has passed away.
-Two common burial benefits available in Arizona and New Mexico are as follows:
+Two common burial benefits available in Arizona are as follows:

 The VA will provide reimbursement for some veterans’ funeral and burial expenses.
 The maximum reimbursement will not, in most cases, cover the entire amount; however, it does defray some of the cost.
 The types of allowable expenses even include the cost of the final resting place of the remains.
 If the veteran’s death occurred as a result of a service-connected disability, the burial allowance is much higher.
 In most cases a claim for this benefit must be filed within two years of the date of the veteran’s death.